mattsta/signal-backup/README.md

 - Run `brew install openssl sqlcipher`

 ## Usage
-Assuming you followed the instructions above, you need to use the `--manual` flag in the tool.

 The following should work:
 ```
-./sigexport.py --manual outputdir
+./sigexport.py outputdir
 ```

+If you get an error:

+    pysqlcipher3.dbapi2.DatabaseError: file is not a database

+try adding the `--manual` option.

 The full options are below:
 ```